On this page

 - Also see the EIU's ViewsWire daily briefing on economic and political developments in many countries that are relevant to doing business in those locations.
 (No access to most recent two days.)

 - And don't forget that we have the Economist magazine online for SFU researchers -- often a good place to learn about the all-important stories behind the numbers.

 Factiva provides over 35,000 sources from 200 countries, in 26 languages.
 The global range of publications provides both local insight and international perspective on business issues and current events especially with regard to research requiring current information on companies, industries, and financial markets.

 - One of the key sources within Factiva is the Wall Street Journal, available in all of its international versions, such as: WSJ-Eastern Ed.
 (US), WSJ-Europe, and WSJ-Online.

 Development studies and human geography are among the many areas covered by this international database.
 It can be a good source for academic articles on market structure in developing countries and regions.

 Fulltext database of business, legal, and news publications.
 American with strong international coverage.
 LexisNexis contains excellent current information on companies, products, and markets.
 Entire articles and reports are available online.
 Because SFU has an "academic" subscription, access to some files is blocked for our users.

 PressReader Key resource

-5000+ newspapers from around the world with page-image versions of about the last 60 days.
+5000+ newspapers from around the world with page-image versions of about the last 7 to 60 days.
 Great way to see advertisements abroad: What companies/brands are represented?
 How are the products portrayed?